WWII Memory Tour – Alsace

 Picturesque view of a canal street in Colmar, France, with colorful flowers along the water and half-timbered houses.

-Discover an authentic region, where French charm meets German tradition, and war scars neighbour with fairytale villages, vineyards and majestic castles.
+Embark on a curated private journey through an authentic region, where French charm meets German tradition, and war scars neighbour with fairytale villages, vineyards and majestic castles.

 Interior view of a tunnel in the Maginot Line, with arched ceilings and dim lighting.